What to Expect with Root Canal Therapy

 Dental Pulp Removal

-As the pulp is damaged, it breaks down and bacteria multiplies within the pulp chamber.
-Here is where the dying pulp remnants can cause serious infection, or a tooth abscess.
+As the pulp is damaged, it breaks down and the bacteria multiply within the pulp chamber.
+This is where the dying pulp remnants can cause serious infection or a tooth abscess.
 An abscess is a pus-filled pocket that forms at the end of the tooth root.
 In addition to an abscess, an infection in the root canal can cause:

 - Drainage problems extending outward from the root.
 This is where a hole in the tooth can lead to drainage of bacteria into the gums or cheek of the skin.